KentaGoto/pdf-Info-app/README.md

 # pdf-Info-app

 ## Description
 Returns multiple PDF information in CSV format.
-The information breakdown is a formatted version of the result of the **pdfinfo** command.
+The information breakdown is a partial format of the result of the pdfinfo command.

 ## Usage
 ```